zolhsni/magento2/README.md

 2. After successfully install the magento to localhost, I create this github repositoy from a folder downloaded from magento website.

-3. Then I create 2 new folder to app/design/frontend.
+3. Then I create 2 new folder to app/design/frontend to create custom theme based on luma theme

-4. - add 3 new files
+4. add 3 new files which is composer.json, registration.php and thme.xml

-5. -configurations -new theme
+5. Then at admin magento page configurations, select new theme

-6. caches managements- flucsh magento cache
+6. Next flush magento cache

+7. To